DataDog/integrations-extras/ilert/README.md

    ![ilert Alert Source New 3][11]

 5. On the next page a **Webhook URL** is generated.
-You need this URL at the bottom of the setup in Datadog.
+You need this URL for the integration setup within Datadog.

    ![ilert Alert Source View][3]